Ypertex/blog/content/articles/alignment-by-the-unaligned/index.md

 > A single AI that misaligns *only once* can trigger serious consequences.
 Humans on the other hand require *full-time* alignment to avoid any such situation.

 Hm, that's an impossible one.
-What's more probable: a single misalignment once---or eternal full alignment?
+What's more probable: a single misalignment once—or eternal full alignment?
 You do the math.

 That's why it's called AI Alignment *Problem*.
 But that's not even the biggest issue.